AriFordsham/GHCWiki/safe-roles.md

 exported from a package.
 This would need to be handled and could complicate the implementation quite a lot.

+### Questions to Answer

+1. How common is exporting just a subset of constructors?
+I.e., how well will over-approximating which constructors are needed by assuming all constructors for a type work?

+1. How common are `Coercible` constraints?

+1. How common is it to \*not\* export all constructors for a data-type, \*not\* declare an explicit role, yet desire that the role is \*representational\*?
+I.e., how much would break if we changed the above to be nominal by default when you don't export all constructors?

 ## Problem Pre-GHC-7.8

 [GND Pre-GHC-7.8](safe-roles/pre78-gnd)